Bylaws - May 2017

 - Prior to the meeting, the applicant must successfully complete the most recent relevant IAATO Online Assessment for Expedition Leaders; and

-- The application will be voted upon at the meeting, with a positive vote resulting in the company becoming a Provisional Operator.
+- The application will be voted upon at the meeting, with a positive vote resulting in the company becoming a Provisional Operator or Operator.

 - Provisional Operators are required to carry an IAATO-approved Observer on one trip during the first Antarctic season following acceptance of their application, unless exempted by the Executive Committee, on the advice of the Membership Committee.